Lens App vs PlantNet: Best Plant Identifier Compared

 Photo-based plant comparison works by running the same plant image through each identifier and reviewing how the tools rank likely matches.
 The best test uses identical photos, consistent lighting, and clear views of diagnostic features such as leaf edges, flowers, bark texture, fruit, and stem attachment.

 Behind the interface, plant identifier apps extract visual features from the image and compare them with labeled reference images.
 A model may weigh shape, color, vein pattern, texture, growth habit, and object context, then return a ranked list rather than a guaranteed single answer.
 PlantNet’s workflow can improve precision when the correct organ is selected.
 Lens App is useful for fast first-pass lookup because the app presents visually similar results quickly.
-For privacy, photos are deleted after analysis.
+Lens App removes uploaded plant photos after the identification process is complete.

 How to Compare Plant Identifier Apps